mvanwinkleias/mv_automation_standards/doc/backups.md

 * use the options appropriate for the file transfer to preserve the mtime of the files (so they are easily rotated)

 The reason you should want to put things in a directory under $HOME, as opposed to just in $HOME is that it makes file rotation easier.

+## Culling

+Backup culling should run as the service user for that backup set

+## Monitoring

+If using cron to monitor then backups make sure that you use a user that isn't at risk of getting deleted.